jakutis/ktu-latex-template/docs/readme.markdown

 ## Biblatex

-Biblatex enables you to automatically generate list of bibliography from a BibTeX file.
+Biblatex enables you to automatically generate list of bibliography from a BibTeX file and `\cite` commands in your tex file (for more similar commands read [section 3.7 Citation Commands](http://mirrors.ctan.org/macros/latex/contrib/biblatex/doc/biblatex.pdf)).

 1. Please download [ISO 960 style for biblatex](https://github.com/michal-h21/biblatex-iso690/archive/master.zip) and extract it into `texmf/tex/latex` directory (texmf is `C:/Users/username/texmf` on Windows, `/home/username/texmf` on Linux) so that file `texmf/tex/latex/biblatex-iso690-master/iso.bbx` exists.
 2. Create a BibTeX file `yourmaintexfile.bib` with your bibliography, for example: